canonical/maas-ui/docs/LXD.md

 - Hardware that meets the [minimum requirements](https://maas.io/docs/reference-installation-requirements)
 - Knowledge of Ubuntu and basic Linux commands

+Note: If you've previously installed MAAS locally, make sure you uninstall it completely, or the LXD setup will not work.

 ## Install and initialise LXD

 1. Disable your firewall so your containers can communicate with your local network